ashfurrow/blog/source/blog/2013-06-05-your-first-ios-app.markdown

 date: 2013-06-05 00:00
 ---

-<p>I finished writing my book.
-The <a href="http://yourfirstiosapp.com">first chapter is available online, for free</a>.</p>
+I finished writing my book.
+The [first chapter is available online, for free](http://yourfirstiosapp.com).

-<p>If you like it, <a href="https://leanpub.com/your-first-ios-app/">you should go buy it</a>.
-Better yet, buy it, and then tell all your friends about it. </p>
+If you like it, [you should go buy it](https://leanpub.com/your-first-ios-app/).
+Better yet, buy it, and then tell all your friends about it.

-<p>Sorry to be all pitchy, but I worked really hard on this and it'd be super-awesome if it made a big splash.
-And sorry for apologising – I'm Canadian, after all. </p>
+Sorry to be all pitchy, but I worked really hard on this and it'd be super-awesome if it made a big splash.
+And sorry for apologising – I'm Canadian, after all.

 <!-- more -->